top of page

 About the Historic Easton Cemetery

-Established in 1849, Easton Cemetery is the earliest and best surviving example of a romantic parklike cemetery within the Lehigh Valley metro area.
+Established in 1849, Historic Easton Cemetery is the earliest and best surviving example of a romantic, parklike, historic cemetery within the Lehigh Valley.

 IMG_0197.jpg